Fast machine learned interatomic potential for hydrogen-induced embrittlement in {\alpha}-Fe: Methodology

 The content of the structure dataset reflects the main focus of the presented potential: the accurate capture of free H interaction, and both H-Fe and H-H interaction in bulk \aFe.
 Due to the stark difference in the chemical behavior of H in these two environments, this is not an easy fitting problem for low-dimensional IAPs.
-It is known from DFT calculations that when H is placed inside a metal lattice like \aFe~, it mostly loses its ability to form covalent bonds with other H atoms, and instead dissociates to distances $d_{H-H}\SI{>1.9}{\angs}$ \cite{haywardInterplayHydrogenVacancies2013b}, compared to its free H-H bond length of $\SI{\sim0.74}{\angs}$.
-Care was taken to ensure that the dataset covered this difference in H-H interaction via introducing \aFe-H lattices with $d_{H-H}$ down to $\SI{0.5}{\angs}$.
+It is known from DFT calculations that when H is placed inside the \aFe metal lattice, it mainly loses its ability to form covalent bonds with other H atoms, and instead adopts configurations with separations $d_{H-H}\SI{>1.9}{\angs}$ \cite{haywardInterplayHydrogenVacancies2013}, much larger than the free \ce{H2} bond length of $\SI{\sim0.74}{\angs}$.
+Special care was taken to ensure that the dataset covered this difference in the H-H interaction by introducing \aFe-H lattices with $d_{H-H}$ separations down to $\SI{0.5}{\angs}$.

+In total, the final constructed Fe-H dataset contained $2686$ structures, with $1609$ being additions of this work.
+From these, $\SI{90}{\%}$ were used for training the Fe-H tabGAP.
+A testing set was constructed by choosing a random subset of $\SI{10}{\%}$ from each subcategory except free dimers/trimers (see Supplementary Tab.
+S1.1).
+Consequently, the root-mean-square errors (RMSEs) reported in this work are calculated excluding the free dimer and trimer structures, and liquid Fe structures from Ref. \cite{byggmastarMultiscaleMachinelearningInteratomic2022}.